-The excise tax is an indirect selective sales tax which is levied on the consumption of certain goods and services such as petroleum products, tobacco, liquor, beer, soft drinks, electrical appliances, vehicles, motorcycles, yachts, cosmetic products, entertainment businesses, etc.
+The excise tax is an indirect tax levied on the consumption of certain goods and services, such as petroleum products, tobacco, liquor, beer, soft drinks, electrical appliances, vehicles, motorcycles, yachts, cosmetic products, entertainment businesses, etc.

-According to the new Excise Tax Act, the excise tax is computed on a retail price or ad valorem basis or both.
+According to the Excise Tax Act, the excise tax is computed on a retail price or ad valorem basis or both.
 All goods subject to excise tax remain subject to VAT.
-The excise tax is collected by the Excise Department and levied at the time of delivery of the goods from factories or at the time that the goods are imported.
+The excise tax is collected by the Excise Department and levied at the time of delivery of the goods or at the time that the goods are imported.